jefftranter/3dmodels/HeathkitKnobs/README.md

-These are 3D models for some knobs for Heathkit equipment.
+These are 3D models for some knobs and other parts for Heathkit equipment.
+Most were used during the Heathkit design era known as the "Classic I" style.

 This work is licensed under a Creative Commons Attribution 4.0 International License.